Spec-Driven Development: Planning Templates for AI Agents

 Outcome: What result do we expect from solving this problem with this solution?

-This isn't just project management theater - it's critical for aligning the LLM's understanding with your own.
-When the AI understands why it's doing something, it makes better decisions throughout implementation.
+This isn't project management theater.
+It aligns the LLM's understanding with your own.
+When the AI knows why it's doing something, it makes better decisions throughout implementation.

-Think about your agent's limited context as a single operation window.
-You want to follow a software development lifecycle: plan → implement → test → review → document.
-Let's break down how to encode each phase into your template.
+Think of your agent's limited context as a single operation window.
+You want to follow a software development lifecycle: plan, implement, test, review, document.
+Here's how to encode each phase into your template.

 What to include:

 Why specify this upfront?
-Because you want consistency.
-You don't want your agent randomly deciding to bring in a new testing framework mid-implementation.
-Make these decisions during planning, not coding.
+Consistency.
+You don't want your agent randomly deciding to pull in a new testing framework mid-implementation.
+Make those decisions during planning, not coding.

 Describe the structural impact of this change:

-A high-level architectural view helps structure what the agent will build.
+A high-level architectural view shapes what the agent will build.
 It's the difference between reactive coding and intentional architecture.

 This is where relevant context becomes key.
 If you want agents to parallelize work or pick up where they left off, you need specific, actionable tasks.